Illustration of Isaiah, a man in ancient beige robes on his knees, hands raised to the sky while a light comes from above

 The Prophecy of New Heaven and New Earth

-In one of the visions that prophet Isaiah had, the Lord said to him that He will create new heavens and new earth.
-All the earlier troubles, chaos and pain shall be forgotten.
+In one of the visions that prophet Isaiah had, the Lord said to him that He would create new heavens and new earth.
+All the earlier troubles, chaos and pain should be forgotten.
 God also said He would create Jerusalem to be a delight, to be a source of joy to the people, that there will be no more weeping and there will be no more death of infants.
-The adults will not die untimely except for the sinners.
+The adults will not die too early except for the sinners.
 People will live in the houses they built and eat fruit of their own vineyard.
 The chosen ones will enjoy the works of their hand and not labor, for their children will be blessed by the Lord.
 Before they call the Lord, He will answer while they are still talking to Him.
-The wolf and the lamb shall feed together, and the lion will eat straw like the ox and dust will be the serpent's food.
+The wolf and the lamb shall feed together, and the lion will eat straw like the ox and dust will be the serpent’s food.
 No animal nor human will be hurt or killed on His holy mountain says the Lord.

 Are you done?